moalnawagy/product-hub/README.md

 - Update comment ( by comment owner only )
 - Delete comment ( by comment owner and product owner )
 - Like/unlike comment

+Note:

+I've tried to use redis to cache socket id for users and I used room for authenticated users where users must send the token to the server then server enables them to enter this room and emitting all data throw this room only.